-BCCC orders Sony TV to shift Pehredaar Piya Ki time slot, run it with a scroll that it doesn’t promote child marriage
+BCCC orders Sony TV to shift Pehredaar Piya Ki time slot, run a scroll

 — Press Trust of India (@PTI_News) August 16, 2017

-Pehredaar Piya Ki follows a plot where a 10-year-old boy Ratan is married to an 18-year-old girl Diya.
-Things went out of control when the makers decided to air things like the couple celebrating their ‘suhagraat’ and honeymoon, among others.
+Pehredaar Piya Ki is the story of a 10-year-old boy Ratan, who is married to an 18-year-old girl Diya.
+The show courted trouble when the makers decided to air sequences like the couple celebrating their ‘suhagraat’ and honeymoon among others.

 For all the latest Entertainment News, download Indian Express App